 - Separate lower anchor strap for rear & forward facing

-- Forward facing recline option (for children under 40 lbs)
+- Forward facing recline option (for children under 40 pounds)

 - Two crotch buckle positions